 Lama Yeshe Wisdom Archive’s editor Gordon McDougall was present throughout these teachings and has now skillfully edited them into written form that retains the flavor of a great master giving precise instructions to the students sitting before him.

 Gordon has presented the subjects taught by Rinpoche in the order in which they were given, beginning with a deep commentary on the meaning of sang-gyä, the Tibetan term usually translated as “buddha,” and retaining the powerful method by which Rinpoche would repeatedly reinforce and expand upon earlier topics.
 Rinpoche also spends much time discussing the great qualities of Khadro-la (Rangjung Neljorma Khadro Namsel Drönme), the incredible being who has become so important to Tibetan Buddhism, FPMT and the world.

 Order a print copy by clicking the Add to Cart button on this page.
-You can also read this book online, download a PDF, or visit your favorite ebook vendor using the links below.
+You can also read this book online, access links to translations, download a PDF, or visit your favorite ebook vendor using the links below.
 LYWA Members can download the ebook for free from the Members Area.